vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Fourthly, there are the rulings for the ritual bath of purification on the fourth day (Sdhp.36r.1-36v.1, 37r.10-37v.7).
 Towards the end of the morning (samgave; see p.45) on the fourth day, she should cleanse herself with sixty lumps of earth; if she is a widow, with twice that number (cf. section IIA, pp.71-4).
 Then she should clean her teeth (cf. section IIA, pp.78-82), and take a ritual bath with her clothes on (sacelam; cf. section IIA, pp.82-8).
 Pure once more, she should gaze at the sun (bhāskaram dṛṣṭvā), pray for a son (putram prarthya), and attend to her woman's duties (strī dharmam ... samācaret).
 According to a quotation attributed to Atri, 'when she has bathed properly, she should look at her husband's face and no one else's, or (if he is away) she should look at the sun while meditating on her husband in her mind."[^31] That evening, she should make sexual advances to her husband (upasarpati; Sdhp.40r.1).
 A quotation attributed to the Agni

-[^31]: atrih / Sdhp.37r.10. susnätä bhartṛvadanam ikṣate 'nyasya na kvacit/ athavā manasă dhyātvā patim bhanum vilokayet // Sdhp.37v.3-4 (Atri)< Sk.P.III.2.7.27b-c (ikṣatānyasa for ikṣate 'nyasya; manasi for manaṣā).
+[^31]: atrih / Sdhp.37r.10. susnātā bhartṛvadanam ikṣate 'nyasya na kvacit/ athavā manasă dhyātvā patim bhanum vilokayet // Sdhp.37v.3-4 (Atri)< Sk.P.III.2.7.27b-c (ikṣatānyasa for ikṣate 'nyasya; manasi for manaṣā).

 [[287]]